jesperancinha/jeorg-algorithms-test-drives/jeorg-kotlin-algorithms/jeorg-kotlin-alg-3-weigh-term-frequency/Readme.md

 The goal of this exercises is to explore the basic concepts of Weight Similarity between sentences and the application of the cosine similarity formula.

+Nothing is done in this example in regards to semantics comparison.

 ## References

 ### Context